VirginieBonhomme/Jay-Z-App/README.md

                 "category": "The Blueprint",
                 "song": "What We Talkin' About?",
                 "album": "The Blueprint 3",
-                "lyrics": "\"They talk.
+                "lyrics": "They talk.
 We live.
-Who cares what they say?\"" },
+Who cares what they say?"
+            },
             "createdTime": "2022-01-09T14:42:40.000Z"
         },